thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Entering Parenthood
 		</td>
 		<td>
-			Understand the joys and benefits of being a parent, through financial aid for your child from birth to school.
+			Citizens’ journey to becoming a parent is made less challenging through the Moments of Life (MOL) Application, which streamlined processes from registering a child’s birth, collecting baby bonus through to applying for a child’s library membership.
 		</td>
 	</tr>
 	<tr>